 All of the forms of sustainable energy that have been discussed thus far are renewable.
 However, many people debate whether or not nuclear energy is renewable.
 Nuclear energy is produced by nuclear fission, or the splitting of atoms.
 This reaction creates heat, which is used to boil water, and the steam is used to rotate a turbine.
+Nuclear energy is responsible for 18.6% of the electricity generated in the United States.

 Those arguing that nuclear energy is renewable point to the fact that this reaction releases few carbon emissions.
 Uranium is also needed for this process.
 Professor Cohen from the University of Pittsburgh believes that there is enough uranium on Earth to power this reaction indefinitely.
 Those who classify nuclear power as a nonrenewable energy source would argue that uranium is not an indefinite resource, like the wind and sun.
 They would also cite that even though nuclear energy releases few carbon emissions, nuclear plants create nuclear waste that is a radioactive pollutant.
 Thus, you may see nuclear energy classified as renewable or nonrenewable, depending on the viewpoint of the particular author.